Where to Eat in Baguio: 12 Best Restaurants, Famous Spots, Must-Try Food

 Photo by Canto Bogchi Joint

-An order of their lomo ribs also comes with a side of salad, soup, and your choice of mashed potatoes or a cup of organic brown rice.
-Pair the ribs with a serving of Canto Bogchi Joint's chicken pastel, and you're in for a meal packed with flavors and smooth textures.
-Enjoy your dinner with a bottle of their homebrew craft beers as well.
+Each order of their Lomo Ribs comes with a side of salad, soup, and your choice of mashed potatoes or a cup of organic brown rice.
+For a well-rounded meal, pair the ribs with Canto Bogchi Joint's chicken pastel, and you'll enjoy a feast bursting with rich flavors and smooth textures.
+You can also complement your meal with one of their homebrewed craft beers.

-Once you're done with your mains, you can top it all off with an order of their signature dessert nachos.
-While nachos may not be the first on everyone's mind when it comes to sweets, their version is made of vanilla ice cream, fruit toppings, and nacho chips dusted in cinnamon sugar.
+To top it all off, try their signature dessert nachos.
+While nachos may not typically come to mind for dessert, their version features vanilla ice cream, fruit toppings, and nacho chips dusted with cinnamon sugar for a unique and delicious treat.

 3. Oh My Gulay